Probing the Critical Point (CritPt) of AI Reasoning: a Frontier Physics Research Benchmark: Results

 In the regime of highly complex and open-ended problems, a robust and trustworthy reasoning process is particularly important.
 Subtle mistakes from hallucination can be hard to identify and can mislead users who are learning new things and lack expert-level judgment.
 As a prerequisite check of the models' reliability, we introduce a stricter performance metric: a problem is deemed as \textbf{consistently solved} only if at least four out of five runs give correct final answers.\footnote{Caveats: this is a heuristic reliability check based on the number of runs we have given our resource constraints.
 It can also be viewed as a 4/5 super majority vote (or pass@4/5).
 We are \textit{by no means} claiming statistical sufficiency from five samples nor that 80\% accuracy implies high reliability.
 We welcome sponsorship or third-party host to run more tests.}

 Applying this criterion leads to a sharp drop in performance across all models, suggesting high stochasticity in model behavior in complex physics research context.

 At the full challenge level (Fig.~\ref{fig:perf_consistency}a), only GPT-5 (high) is able to solve any problems consistently~\cite{kalai2025language}.
-The base model scores only 2.9\% (2 out of 70 challenges).
-With tool use, this improves to 5.7\% (code) and 8.6\% (code \& web).
+The base model scores only 4.3\% (3 out of 70 challenges).
+With tool use, this improves to 8.6\% (code) and 10.0\% (code \& web).
 All other reasoning-oriented models drop to zero under this stricter measure.

 At the checkpoint level (Fig.~\ref{fig:perf_consistency}b), leading models are able to consistently solve a very limited number.
-Interestingly, GPT-5 (high, code) and GPT-5 (high, code \& web) achieve identical scores here, further supporting the search-proof design of \CritPt even at the checkpoint level.
+Interestingly, GPT-5 (high, code) outperforms GPT-5 (high, code \& web) with a small margin, further supporting the search-proof design of \CritPt even at the checkpoint level.

 These results imply that current LLMs cannot yet be trusted to reason consistently in high-stakes research contexts.
 Improving reasoning reliability through better uncertainty calibration, more powerful external validations or other advances remains an open challenge.
 Meanwhile, the message to the physics community is clear: while LLMs may be useful for exploring or prototyping small subtasks, caution and expert oversight may be necessary in advanced research contexts.